SalmanMurtazaMinhas/Framework/README.md

 ## 6. Mentorship Guidelines
 ### How to Utilize Mentorship:
 1. **Initial Meetings:**
-   - Discuss the approach for adding and searching items, and gather feedback on UI/UX design.
+   - Discuss the approach for adding and searching items, and gather feedback on the implementation.
 2. **Ongoing Support:**
    - Check in regularly to troubleshoot development challenges and ensure the search function works effectively.
 3. **Key Questions:**
    - How can we optimize the search function for speed and accuracy?
-   - What are the most common pitfalls in designing an item catalog?
+   - What are the most common pitfalls in implementing an item catalog?
 4. **Focus Areas:**
    - Emphasize simplicity, user experience, and making the core features work smoothly.